VineetSudhir/Big-Data-Movie-Recommendations-using-ALS-with-PySpark/README.md

 Dataset was too big to upload @ 163 MB

-Reduced Sparsity of dataset by sampling from Big dataset Test among multiple combinations of values for hyperparameters
+Reduced Sparsity of dataset by sampling from Big dataset.
+Test among multiple combinations of values for the hyperparameters.
+Utilized reduceByKey and Persist to lower the validation error.

 Validation error using big dataset is approximately 389% Validation error after reducing sparsity of big dataset is approximately 95.6%